Deaf Adult Upgrading Program

 Our program is hosted all year long and reflects the Ontario Adult Literacy Curriculum Framework (OALCF) six competencies plus improves knowledge, attitudes, and behaviors for the workplace provided in American Sign Language (ASL) to individuals that are culturally Deaf, oral deaf, deafened and hard of hearing.

 The Deaf Adult Upgrading program (DAUP) philosophy and approach is bi-lingual and bi-cultural.
 Learners in DAUP will build literacy skills in both American Sign Language and English.
 Adult literacy learning is different than traditional formal educational environments.
 We take a pragmatic and realistic approach to learning independence and employment skills.
 Our program is funded by the Ministry of Labour, Training, and Skills Development, and those enrolling in our program will learn applicable knowledge for their everyday lives.
 Learning is most effective when practitioners implement and develop learning plans that are creative and match the needs of individual learners.

 DAUP provides individuals with essential employment, independence, and post-secondary literacy skills.
 Our program focuses on improving the learner’s ability to read and understand language related to everyday literacy.
 The majority of our learners are culturally Deaf, and newcomers to Canada with limited English and ASL skills.
-DAUP does work closely with the Canadian Hearing Society (CHS) Employment Service for any upcoming workshops and “walk-in” support with their employment consultant.
+DAUP does work closely with the Canadian Hearing Services (CHS) Employment Service for any upcoming workshops and “walk-in” support with their employment consultant.

 In order to be eligible for our DAUP classes, a leaner: